boazsegev/iodine/README.md

 Iodine will handle an internal buffer (~4 to ~16 Mb, version depending) so that `write` can return immediately (non-blocking).

-However, when the buffer is full, `write` will block until enough space in he buffer becomes available.
+However, when the buffer is full, `write` will block until enough space in the buffer becomes available.
 Sending up to 16Kb of data (a single buffer "packet") is optimal.
 Sending a larger response might effect concurrency.
 Best Websocket response length is ~1Kb (1 TCP / IP packet) and allows for faster transmissions.

 When using the Iodine's web server (`Iodine::Rack`), the static file service offered by Iodine streams files (instead of using the buffer).
 Every file response will require up to 2 buffer "packets" (~32Kb), one for the header and the other for file streaming.